-There is of course the official competition, but each year the Mostra also offers the Venice Days.
-The seventh edition of this event, modeled after the Quinzaine des Réalisateurs at Cannes, will take place in September 2010.
-Big news: this prestigious framework will be the decor wherein Marion Hansel will present a preview of her Noir Océan, supported by Wallimage/Bruxellimage.
-This marine drama has indeed been selected, alongside eleven other feature among which new work by Bertrand Blier (with Dupontel and Dujardin) and the Belgian-Bosnian Danis Tanovic(No Man’s Land)
+In addition to the official competition, the Venice Film Festival offers every year the Venice Days.
+In September 2010, the seventh edition of this event will take place, which was conceived in the image of the Directors’ Fortnight in Cannes.
+Great news: it is in this prestigious setting that Marion Hansel will present a preview of her Noir Océan, supported by Wallimage/Bruxellimage.
+This maritime drama has been selected along with eleven other feature films, including new works by Bertrand Blier (with Dupontel and Dujardin) and the Belgian-Bosnian Danis Tanovic(No Man’s Land)

-This year the Venice Days will also screen the three finalists of the Lux award, which finances subtitling in the 23 European languages as well as broad distribution in the countries of the Union.
-These are Akadimia Platonos, a Greek comedy, Die Fremde (When We Leave), a German drama by Feo Aladag and… Illégal, the moving feature by Olivier Masset-Depasse, noticed in Cannes, but not out yet here.
+This year, Venice Days will also screen the three finalists of the Lux Prize, which finances subtitling in the 23 European languages and wide distribution throughout the countries of the Union.
+They are Akadimia Platonos, a Greek comedy, Die Fremde (When We Leave) German drama by Feo Aladag and… Illégal, the very moving new feature film byOlivier Masset-Depasse, noticed in Cannes, not yet released in France.